bedangSen/Watson-STEM-for-Women-ChatBot/README.md

 ### Before you begin

--  Ensure that you have an [IBM Cloud account][sign_up].
+-  Ensure that you have an [IBM Cloud account][sign_up](http://ibm.biz/stemforemiratis).
 While you can do part of this deployment locally, you must still use IBM Cloud.

 <a name="returnlocal">
 </a>